 The Budget Section's functions include the preparation, development, and publication of the Annual Adopted Budget and the Capital Improvement Program (CIP) budget.
-The Budget staff works with all City departments in obtaining revenue estimates, analyzing expenditures, and assisting on budget amendments during the fiscal year.
+The Budget staff works with all City departments to obtain revenue estimates, analyze expenditures, and assist on budget amendments during the fiscal year.
 The Budget Section submits a Proposed Budget document to Council for review prior to adoption.
 This section also provides reports regarding the financial status of the City during the fiscal year.